dc740/real-time-mesh-viewer/README.md

 The original viewer code came from this other project, and I added the main feature on top of it: https://github.com/precise-simulation/mesh-viewer/

 (*) This was just a proof of concept.
-After all, it's easier to just start OpenSCAD, open the generated scad file (from SolidPython), and enable auto reload in _Design_ -> _Automatic Reload and Preview._
+After all, it's easier to just start OpenSCAD, open the generated scad file (from SolidPython), and enable auto reload in _Design_ -> _Automatic Reload and Preview.

+If converting a file takes a lot of time in OpenSCAD, then it will also take a lot of time to load on this project, but since it will be shown much smoother since they are automatically converted to STL files.
+Try reducing the number of segments, since this speeds up the process.

 -----